PhoenixBureau/MagnusMotive/website/index.rst

 .. image:: images/Recycling-Process-Outline-wb.png

-The four blue rectangles are the main processing plants (no pun intended).
+The four blue rectangles are the main processing plants:

 #) MSO Reactor